xuantung12/web_comic/README.md

 This project is developed using pure PHP without any frameworks, making it lightweight and easy to customize for beginners or those who want full control over their application's structure.

 ## Developer
-Created and maintained by [Your Name].
+Created and maintained by Xuân Tùng.
 If you find this project useful, feel free to give it a ⭐ and contribute!

 ## Screenshots